LaShonda K. Barnett: Biography

 Barnett received a B.A. in English Language and Literature and Linguistics (with language specialization in German and Russian) from the University of Missouri and an M.A. in Women's History from Sarah Lawrence College.
 She earned a Ph.D. in American Studies from the College of William & Mary.
-Barnett has been a member of Alpha Kappa Alpha sorority since 1994.
-She lives in Chicago.

 She has held residencies at the Noepe Center for Literary Arts-Martha's Vineyard, the Sewanee Writers’ Conference, and the Fine Arts Work Center.
 In 2015, she was twice nominated for the Pushcart Prize.
 She has taught at Columbia University, Sarah Lawrence College, Brown University, Northwestern University and Syracuse University on history and literature of the African diaspora and Women's Studies.
 She hosted her own jazz program, Mapping Jazz, for WBAI (99.5 FM, NYC).

 In 2007, Barnett's personal interviews on creative process with women musicians resulted in the book I Got Thunder: Black Women Songwriters On Their Craft and Off The Record: Conversations With African American & Brazilian Women Musicians in 2015.

 Barnett received grants for her work from the Rhode Island State Council on the Arts and the National Endowment for the Humanities; and awards from the New York Money for Women/Barbara Deming Memorial Fund, and the College Language Association (for best short fiction).